 Village Improvement Day

-The Hoffman Estates Stormwater and Sustainability Commissions sponsored a cleanup event on Saturday, October 1, 2016 from 10 a.m. to noon.
+The Hoffman Estates Stormwater and Sustainability Commissions sponsor periodic cleanup events.
 Look for information on upcoming events here!

 Citizen's Utility Board Presentation

 CUB provided updates about your utility bills and explained ways to save money,

 stay aware of potential problems, and register for the upcoming bill clinic.
 2016 materials are available below:

 Citizen's Utility Board interactive presentation for residents.
 Focused on ComEd and Nicor bills, electrical aggregation, and more.
 Click the video below for the Channel 6 HETV video recording of the presentation.
 This video gives answers to questions about: